We'll keep you up to date on our courses, scholarships and more.

 Other TAFE studies

 Apply for a relevant TAFE course, at any TAFE provider, and then apply to articulate into this program.
-You may receive credit for TAFE studies undertaken, which will be individually assessed upon request, after you enrol in your bachelor level course.
+You may receive credit for TAFE units undertaken, which will be individually assessed upon request, after you enrol in your bachelor level course.

 Bridging programs

-A bridging program can provide an excellent foundation to build upon in your bachelor degree studies:
+A bridging program can provide an excellent foundation to build upon in your bachelor course studies:

-• Our one semester Foundation Access Studies (FAST) program provides you an alternate entry into tertiary study, with a focus on building the more generic academic skills required for success at university.
+• Our one semester Foundation Access Studies (FAST) course provides you an alternate entry into tertiary study, with a focus on building the more generic academic skills required for success at university.
 On successful completion of FAST, students can apply for the Bachelor of Sport, Physical and Outdoor Education for the next semester.

 Credit will be considered if you have successfully completed higher education or TAFE studies relevant to this degree.
 Advanced standing will be determined on an individual basis, depending on your eligibility for credit transfer, prior experience and qualifications.